RoseZhao/Deep-Contextualized-Term-Weighting-for-Ad-Hoc-Document-Retrieval-/README.md

 `./deepct_output/test${i}/weights${i}.json` store the term weights output by the model.

 # Indexing and Retrieval
-The above json file can be input to Anserini to index and retrieve the documents.
+The json files above can be input to Anserini to index and retrieve the documents.
 See https://github.com/castorini/anserini for instructions.
 Note that we use BM25 with k1=10, b=0.9